mthssdrbrg/rbk/README.md

 [![Coverage Status](https://coveralls.io/repos/mthssdrbrg/rbk/badge.svg?branch=master)](https://coveralls.io/r/mthssdrbrg/rbk?branch=master)

-rbk, short for "Repo BacKup", is a small tool written in Ruby that attempts to make it easy to backup __ALL__ repos belonging to an organization's GitHub account to a specific bucket on S3.
+rbk, short for "Repo BacKup", is a small tool written in Ruby that attempts to make it easy to backup all repos belonging to an organization's GitHub account to a specific bucket on S3.

 ## Installation